 When we visited, the exhibit on display was “Van Gogh Dreams”, a multisensory light exhibit about his emotional journey as an artist during his time in the South of France.
 While it admittedly sounded a bit boring, the gigantic light and mirrors display was fun and very entertaining, especially for the kids.
 We got to walk through fields of larger than life, glittering poppies that gave us Wizard of Oz giggles.

 I remember first reading The Diary of Young Girl by Anne Frank when I was eleven.
 My copy was my mother’s – I’d found it at my grandma’s house and it was dog-eared and smelled like mothballs.
 Eleven was probably a little young to read it and fully comprehend the enormity of its significance.
 But if I’m being honest, when we had to read it again for school a few years later, I still don’t think I really appreciated the story.

-Of all the things we did while we were in Amsterdam, visiting the Anne Frank House was by far the most memorable.
+Of all the great activities we did while we were in Amsterdam, visiting the Anne Frank House was by far the most memorable.
 Reading about history is one thing, being inside of it is another.
-You can't understand how cramped the annex she lived in was until you're suffocating within it.
-You can't visualize how much they must've missed the sunshine until you see that sunlight is scant in the attic.
-And you certainly can't fathom how quiet they had to be, until you're walking across those attic floorboards, cringing with every groan and squeak of your steps.
+You can’t understand how cramped the annex she lived in was until you’re suffocating within it.
+You can’t visualize how much they must’ve missed the sunshine and fresh air until you see that sunlight is scant in the attic.
+And you certainly can’t fathom how quiet they had to be, until you’re walking across those attic floorboards, cringing with every groan and squeak of your steps.
 It was mind-opening and very, very sobering.

 In addition to seeing the annex where the family lived in hiding, the Anne Frank House offers an incredible museum that is very well appointed and was one of the more interesting museums I’ve ever visited.
 If you only do one thing while you’re in Amsterdam, the Anne Frank House should definitely be it.